Columbus Robbery Lawyer

 - With a deadly weapon, or

-- While Inflicting or threatening to inflict physical harm on another.
+- While inflicting or threatening to inflict physical harm on another.

 Potential Penalties

 Robbery is distinguished from the lesser crime of theft in that there is an extra element of actual or potential harm.
-Robbery can be a second-degree felony with a prison term of 2-8 years and a fine of up to $15,000, or a third-degree felony with a fine of 1-5 years and a fine of up to $10,000.
+Robbery can be a second-degree felony with a prison term of 2-8 years and a fine of up to $15,000, or a third-degree felony with a prison term of 1-5 years and a fine of up to $10,000.

 If you have been accused of robbery, please call Funkhouser Law at (614) 756-2154 for a free consultation with an experienced peer-rated lawyer.